makuge/web23-exercise-2/README.md

     location.href = "edit.html?imdbID=tt1234567"
 ```

-In this example, the key-value pair after the page name (`imdbID=tt1234567`) is a query parameter, that we pass to the `edit.html` page.
-In `edit.js` we will use this parameter to load movie with the specified id - in this case `tt1234567`.
+In this example, the key-value pair after the page name (`imdbID=tt1234567`) is a [query parameter](https://en.wikipedia.org/wiki/Query_string), that we pass to the `edit.html` page.
+In `edit.js` we will use this parameter to load the movie with the specified id - in this example `tt1234567`.

 The tricky part is that you will have to add this code dynamically to a `button` element in your DOM manipulation code from exercise 1.

-This will look something like this:
+This then will look something like this:
 ```js
 // Code from exercise 1
 const movie = ... // The movie you are currently adding element for